Keystone correction: what is it?

 Keystone correction is simply the correction of a distorted image that has been projected to an angular screen making it uneven.

-What happens when you project something onto a screen that does not directly face you or is at an angle, you get uneven projection, a normal projection is supposed to be square, but a projection from an angle forms a trapezoid shape which is not pleasant to look at.
+When you project something onto a screen that does not directly face you or is at an angle, you get uneven projection.
+A normal projection is supposed to be perpendicular to the screen, but a projection from an angle forms a trapezoidal shape, which is not pleasant to look at.

 The process of correcting this anomaly, is called keystone correction.